Sponsored by Massage Study Buddy

 1. Does every type of massage-related CBD product contain the same marijuana-derived ingredients?

 Both CBD and THC are compounds within plants of the genus Cannabis—which includes both hemp and marijuana.
-CBD oil derived from hemp does not effect the high commonly associated with marijuana, according to several sources.
-CBD oil derived from marijuana contains an appreciable amount of THC, the same compound that gets people high, or stoned, when they smoke a joint.
+CBD oil derived from hemp does not affect the high commonly associated with marijuana, according to several sources.
+CBD oil derived from marijuana contains an appreciable amount of THC, the same compound that gets people high or stoned when they smoke a joint.

-2. What is the mechanism by which CBD and THC might effect pain relief?
+2. What is the mechanism by which CBD and THC might affect pain relief?

 Both CBD and THC are called endocannabinoids, and both act as ligands—or chemicals that bind to receptors—at cannabinoid receptors within the central nervous system, according to the article, “The Endocannabinoid System, Cannabinoids, and Pain,” posted on the National Institutes of Health’s website.
-The human body contains an endocannabinoid system, which is involved in “a host of homeostatic and physiologic functions, including modulation of pain and inflammation,” the article noted.
+The human body has an endocannabinoid system that plays a big role in many important functions.
+It helps regulate pain and inflammation, among other things, as the article mentioned.

 “This system consists of at least two receptors, termed CB1 and CB2 … the receptors are in every organ, including the skin, and typically found on nerve cells and immune cells in these organs,” he said.